 The Avstick continues Avkin’s dedication to creating a life-like but safe learning environment for future healthcare providers.
 Combining hard technical skills with the soft human-focused skills required to care for patients, the Avstick will maximize learning outcomes for any program choosing to implement it.

-For more information on the Avstick, and to see a video demonstration, please visit https://avkin.com/avstick-iv-simulator/.
+For more information on Avstick, and to see a video demonstration, schedule a meeting with a solutions consultant.

 MEDIA CONTACT ONLY: